Skip to content

 Support Available to Neurodivergent Staff

-• Build the trust, confidence and knowledge of staff when raising concerns, so they know they will be dealt with appropriately
+• Build trust, confidence, and knowledge so staff know their concerns will be dealt with appropriately when reported, and;

-Harassment is unwanted conduct relating to a relevant protected characteristic (age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation, marriage and civil partnership or pregnancy and maternity), which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
-It may also relate to other personal characteristics such as trans identities including non-binary, as well as weight or social status.
+Harassment is unwanted conduct relating to a protected characteristic (such as age, disability, race, sex, or sexual orientation) which violates an individual’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.
+It may also relate to other personal characteristics like trans identities, weight, or social status.

 • Offensive jokes, banter and comments